(Last updated 2020)

 If you want to disable cookies, check with your provider to find out how to disable cookies.

-Outlaw shares personal information with companies who provide services such as information processing, extending credit, fulfilling customer orders, delivering products to you, managing and enhancing customer data, providing customer service, assessing your interest in our products and services, and conducting customer research or satisfaction surveys.
+Outlaw does not, and will not in the future, without notice to you with which you agree, sell your personal information to any third party.
+We may, however, share your personal information as needed with companies who provide Outlaw with services needed to charge, complete, process and ship your order.
+This includes internal information processing, extending credit and credit approvals, fulfilling customer orders, delivering products to you, managing and enhancing customer data, providing customer service, assessing your interest in our products and services, and conducting customer research or satisfaction surveys.

 It may be necessary − by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence − for Outlaw to disclose your personal information.
 We may also disclose information about you if we determine that for purposes of national security, law enforcement, or other issues of public importance, disclosure is necessary or appropriate.